YasaswiS/BooleansCalendar/README.md

 R - This goal is very realistic, as the Tech Talk on Thursday, March 25, 2021 provided quite a bit of insight regarding the approach necessary to complete this Mini Lab.

 T - This goal should be achieved by March 26, 2021.

+## Individual SMART Goals

+Click [here](https://github.com/AdityaS1426/BooleansCalendar/projects/1) to access the Scrum Board, which contains individual SMART Goals.
+They're under the "In Progress" column, with a separate card for each team member.